Hedley Le Bas: Later life

 Le Bas brought a libel action against the Daily Mail, alleging that in articles and letters the newspaper had published, he had been accused of trying to influence the press in corrupt ways.
 He lost the case, in April 1919.

 In the early 1920s, Le Bas was a director of the New Statesman, offering advice to make it financially viable.
 The editor at the time was Clifford Sharp.
 Le Bas discovered that the circulation was understated by a factor of nearly three, and proposed raising the advertising rate.

-In 1921 Le Bas founded, with friends, the Lucifer Golfing Society, a gentlemans' club that still exists; the story runs that the proposed name was the Match Club, but such a club already existed, and a pun ("lucifer" for match, as well as a euphemism for the Devil) was incorporated in the title.
+In 1921, Le Bas founded, with friends, the Lucifer Golfing Society, a gentleman's club that still exists; the story runs that the proposed name was the Match Club, but such a club already existed, and a pun ("lucifer" for match, as well as a euphemism for the Devil) was incorporated in the title.
 He was further involved in the Lord Kitchener National Memorial Fund, founding in 1922 an association of former Kitchener Scholars.

 In 1923, Le Bas's residence was given as Great Tylers, Reigate.
 At the end of his life, he lived at Chussex, Walton Heath, a 1908 house designed by Edwin Lutyens.
-In 1925 he was taking a further interest in the New Statesman, working to buy up shares in it on behalf of Ramsay MacDonald who was seeking control.
+In 1925, he was taking a further interest in the New Statesman, working to buy up shares in it on behalf of Ramsay MacDonald who was seeking control.
+He died in 1926, aged 57 or 58.

 Family

 Le Bas married in 1900 Emma Mary Barnes, daughter of Joseph Barnes of Dorchester.
-They had a son Hedley Ernest (1901–1942), and a daughter Joan Mary (1912-1994).
+They had a son Hedley Ernest (1901–1942), and a daughter Joan Mary (1912–1994).
+Joan Mary went on to have a son, Hedley Ernest (1927-1977).
+Hedley Ernest had five children, Carol, Susan, Jenny, Hedley Michael (1969-present) and Emma (1972-present).